 court hearings, as well as agency and school conferences.

-Most of the time, CASAs work alone; however, staff is available to accompany Advocates
+Most of the time, CASA advocates work alone; however, staff is available to accompany volunteers

 to court or professional meetings when appropriate.
-In addition, CASAs maintain
+In addition, advocates maintain

-active contact with Advocate Coordinators for support and supervision.
+active contact with Program and Peer Coordinators for support and supervision.

 No one specific type of background is required.
-All CASAs must have the time to
+All CASA advocates must have the time to

 devote to the case; the ability to communicate clearly, both orally and in writing;

-and must complete approximately 30 hours of classroom training and courtroom observation.
+and must complete approximately 32 hours advocate training and courtroom observation.

-Child Protective Services is the agency that provides protection to Arizona children
+The Department of Child Safety is the agency that provides protection to Arizona children

 own homes, or to reunite them with their parents if they are already in foster care.

-A CASA does not replace a caseworker on the case, but is an independent appointee
+A CASA advocate does not replace a caseworker on the case, but is an independent appointee

 of the court who monitors both the actions of the family and the case plan activity,